mimatik/dead-link-checker/README.md

 | link_url | URL of the problematic link |
 | link_text | Link text |
 | source_page | Page where the link is located |

+## Web UI

+Modern React-based web interface with:

+- **Dashboard** - View recent jobs and their status with live updates
+- **Configurations** - Create, edit, and manage crawl configurations
+- **Run Crawl** - Select a configuration and start a new crawl
+- **Reports** - Browse and download generated CSV reports

+The UI automatically refreshes job statuses and provides real-time feedback.

 ## API Endpoints